satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
-We propose that an effective means for implementing these changes would be to adopt approaches from current code review systems for software development to support article review.
+We propose to adapt approaches from current code review systems for software development to support article review.

 Keywords: distributed peer review, code review systems, open source software development